 • Empty houses are easier to break into.

-• Paying guests may cause damage to your property or injure themselves.
+• Guests may cause damage to your property or injure themselves.

 Types of holiday home insurance